 NT Eschatology—Letters 05

-Brothers and sisters, we have a request for you concerning our Lord Jesus Christ’s coming and when we are gathered together to be with him.
+Brothers and sisters, we have a request for you concerning our Lord Jesus Christ’s coming and when we’re gathered together to be with him.
 We don’t want you to be easily confused in your mind or upset if you hear that the day of the Lord is already here, whether you hear it through some spirit, a message, or a letter supposedly from us.
 Don’t let anyone deceive you in any way.
-That day won’t come unless the rebellion comes first and the person who is lawless is revealed, who is headed for destruction.
-He is the opponent of every so-called god or object of worship and promotes himself over them.
-So he sits in God’s temple, displaying himself to show that he is God.
+That day won’t come unless the rebellion comes first and the lawless person is revealed, who is headed for destruction.
+He’s the opponent of every so-called god or object of worship and promotes himself over them.
+So he sits in God’s temple, displaying himself to show that he’s God.
 You remember that I used to tell you these things while I was with you, don’t you?
 Now you know what holds him back so that he can be revealed when his time comes.
-The hidden plan to live without any law is at work now, but it will be secret only until the one who is holding it back is out of the way.
-Then the person who is lawless will be revealed.
+The hidden plan to live without any law is at work now, but it will be secret only until the one who’s holding it back is out of the way.
+Then the lawless person who will be revealed.
 The Lord Jesus will destroy him with the breath from his mouth.
 When the Lord comes, his appearance will put an end to him.
-When the person who is lawless comes, it will happen through Satan’s effort, with all kinds of fake power, signs, and wonders.
-It will happen with every sort of wicked deception of those who are heading toward destruction because they have refused to love the truth that would allow them to be saved.
-This is why God will send them an influence that will mislead them so that they will believe the lie.
+When the lawless person comes, it will happen through Satan’s effort, with all kinds of fake power, signs, and wonders.
+It will happen with every sort of wicked deception of those who are heading toward destruction because they’ve refused to love the truth that would allow them to be saved.
+This is why God will send them an influence that will mislead them so that they’ll believe the lie.
 The result will be that everyone will be judged who is not convinced by the truth but is happy with injustice.

 Last time, we noted that Jesus stated there would be thirteen signs before his return and Paul, in this second letter to the Thessalonians, stated only two of those signs remained—the rebellion and the revealing of the “lawless person.”
-This time around, we’re going to look a little closer at this “lawless person” and the clues that Paul give us to his identity.
+This time around, we’re going to look a little closer at this “lawless person” and the clues to his identity.

 There aren’t that many passages that give commentators more trouble than this one.
 Several people have claimed that the “lawless person” (or “man of sin,” the “son of perdition” KJV) is the Pope or the Roman Church as a whole or some person or system still in our future.
 None of which is anywhere close to what Paul meant!